 Whenever people hear the word “business”, they are often struck by the idea of black-n-white dealings & profit-n-loss statements.
-Basically, every part of business seems to be satisfying an equation.
+Basically, every part of the business seems to be satisfying an equation.
 Even the one that’s allegedly a “risk” is actually working on probability equations.
 Fundraisers, on the other hand, have a softer edge and appear to be the only business arena where equations can’t be trusted.
 However, we seek to prove otherwise by enlightening you about the NINE IMPORTANT VARIABLES of fundraisers and how to handle them when it comes to event planning.

 VARIABLE ONE: THE MOTTO